 Rent a car in Arequipa

-What we recommend for you when traveling in Colca Canyon
+Our recommendations for traveling in Colca Canyon

-Above all, it is the perfect place to enjoy Community-Based Tourism with one of our partner communities for an in-depth local experience, off the beaten path.
+Above all, it is the perfect place to enjoy Community-Based Tourism with one of our partner communities for an in-depth and authentic local experience off the beaten path.

 Off the beaten path in Colca Canyon

-First of all, there is Coporaque: one of the most beautiful communities among the dozens we work with in Peru and one of the best organized.
+Firstly, there is Coporaque: one of the most beautiful communities among the dozens we work with in Peru and one of the best organized.
 Staying with a host family here means getting a very clear understanding of what daily life is about in this area.

 In Coporaque, your host family is more than happy to show you around, but you could also opt for a beautiful horseback riding route of about three hours.
-One of the host families owns the comfortable (and obedient) Peruvian Paso horses!
-This activity has been a highlight of the trip for many travelers already.
+One of the host families owns comfortable (and obedient) Peruvian Paso horses!
+This activity has been a highlight of the trip for many travelers already!

-When back from the ride or after a tour into the Valley, you deserve a relaxing moment in Coporaque’s thermal baths, it’s impressive how many stars you get to see in the sky.
+When back from the ride or after a tour into the Valley, you deserve a relaxing moment in Coporaque’s thermal baths.
+It’s impressive how many stars you get to see in the sky.
 Hardly any tourists come here, so your day couldn’t be more complete!

 Mountain Biking in Colca Canyon

-If you are a real mountain bike geek or just very much interested in new ways of exploring off the beaten paths, check out our blog about Visiting Colca In Peru On Bikes.
+If you are a real mountain bike geek or just very interested in new ways of exploring off the beaten paths, check out our blog about Visiting Colca In Peru On Bikes.

 How Arequipa & the Colca Canyon connect to other destinations

-Arequipa is well connected, especially with the southern coast of Peru (Sur Chico), the Colca Canyon and Lake Titicaca.
+Arequipa is well connected, especially with the southern coast of Peru (Sur Chico), the Colca Canyon, and Lake Titicaca.
 Travel times vary from 4 hours (Arequipa to Colca) to 12 hours by bus (Paracas to Arequipa).

-When having more time, we recommend arriving by a comfortable (night) bus from either Paracas or Nasca, which makes the most sense in a general itinerary through Southern Peru.
+When having more time, we recommend arriving by a comfortable (night) bus from Paracas or Nasca, which makes the most sense in a general itinerary through Southern Peru.

 Both Arequipa and the Colca Canyon connect with Cusco as well: